 In Bedfordshire, lying across the chalky soil, the Living Landscape will join together fragments of habitat.
 The chalk escarpment within the Chilterns Area of Outstanding Natural Beauty is steep and has never been suitable for farming, so many pockets of grassland, scrub and woodland remain.
 Old chalk quarries create perfect conditions for cowslips followed by restharrow, yellow rattle and squinancywort... later come the rare Chiltern and autumn gentians.
 The whole area is home to scarce orchids, such as the frog orchid and man orchid, and butterflies such as such as the Duke of Burgundy, chalkhill blue and marbled white.

-Our vision for the Living Landscape is a combination of managing land for wildlife, further land purchases linked to existing reserves and helping landowners within the Living Landscape to keep their own land wildlife-rich.
+Our vision for the Living Landscape combines land management for wildlife, further land purchases linked to existing reserves and helping landowners within the Living Landscape to keep their own land wildlife-rich.
+(Illustration by Rachel Hudson).